13 Freaky Facts About Disney's Tower of Terror Ride

 The California Adventure version of the Tower of Terror opened on May 5, 2004, 10 years after the Orlando version made its debut.
 Unless fan petitions manage to get through to the powers that be, the elevator doors at the California Adventure Tower of Terror will close for the last time on January 2, 2017, to make way for a Guardians of the Galaxy makeover.

 13. THERE MAY BE A MOVIE ON THE WAY.

 The Tower of Terror first received a movie treatment in 1997, with a made-for-TV film starring Steve Guttenberg and Kirsten Dunst.

 But there may be a big-budget revamp in the works as well.
-Big Fish screenwriter John August turned in a treatment last year, with direction from producer Jim Whitaker.
+Big Fish screenwriter John August turned in a treatment in 2015.
 Stay tuned!